Preparing search index...

 • Placing notifications into their own update in the delta message

-• Assigning them a unique identifier
+• Assigning unique identifier which is used to perform actions

 • Adding a status property to the payload

-• Making available HTTP endpoints at /signalk/v2/api/notifications to perform actions.
+• Making available HTTP endpoints at /signalk/v2/api/notifications to perform actions

 Note: Actions are only available for notifications containing a payload containing state and method properties.